 Gangaji is recognized around the world as a student of HWL Poonja, better known as Papaji, who was a deeply devoted direct disciple of Sri Ramana Maharshi as well as a profound mystic and guru.
 Papaji is also recognized around the world as the primary catalyst for what has been coined; the Neo Advaita satsang movement.
 Gangaji was born as Meryl Antoinette (Toni) Roberson in June of 1942 and is a graduate of the University of Mississippi.
 She was first introduced to the teaching of Papaji by Andrew Cohen who had met him in the late 1980's.
 In 1990, a short time after meeting Andrew Cohen, Gangaji, then Toni Varner, traveled to India and met Poonja-ji (Papaji) on the banks of the Ganga where she not only received her name, but recognized him as the Divine Master she had prayed for.
-Under the guidance of Papaji she had a deep and lasting realization of the living truth of her being.
+Under the guidance of Papaji she had a deep realization of the living truth of her being.

 Not long after meeting Papaji, Gangaji realized the full profundity and depth of his command to stop, and wrote to him asking if she could offer satang.
 Papaji insisted that she travel to Bodhgaya India, the famous location of the Buddha's enlightenment, to begin her teaching.
 She subsequently traveled to Bodhgaya and Sidharta in Varanasi India where the Buddha notoriously began to turn The Wheel of Dharma with his first sermon of The Four Noble Truths.
 The video featured here contains two satsangs, one held in the ruins of Sarnath India and the audio recording of a satsang given under the umbrella of the famed Bodhi tree where the prince Siddhartha transformed into the Buddha—the enlightened one (this is one of the earliest recordings of Gangaji teaching).